abigailjs/abigail/README.md

 # ... watch at *, src/**/*.jsx, test/**/*.jsx.
 ```

-serial execution
+serial run-script
 ---
-if connecting the script name with a comma, run the script in series.
+if connecting the script name with a comma, run the script in serial.

 ```bash
 abby cover, report.